Rockefeller Cottage

 The Rockefeller Cottage, also known as Indian Mound Cottage, is a house on Jekyll Island, Georgia.
 It is located next to the Jekyll Island Club, stands three stories high, and has a total of 25 rooms.
 There are nine bedrooms, nine bathrooms, and seven servant rooms.
 The house has many distinguishing features such as an elevator, a cedar-lined walk-in safe, and taps for hot and cold salt water on the bathtub in the master bedroom bath.
 Tours of the mansion are provided by the Jekyll Island Museum.

 History

-The house was built by Gordon McKay in 1892.
-McKay died in 1903 and the house was bought by William Rockefeller in 1905, who used it as a winter home.
-It was evacuated in 1942, along with the rest of the island.
+The house was built by businessman Gordon McKay in 1892 and called Indian Mound Cottage.
+McKay died in 1903, and the house was bought by William Rockefeller Jr. in 1905.
+Rockefeller used it as a winter home and made extensive changes to the house.
 The house remained in the Rockefeller family until 1947, when the Jekyll Island Authority bought the property.
 It was open as a museum from 1950 until 1968, when it was closed for badly needed repairs.
-It is now a public museum.
-It was added to the National Register of Historic Places in 1971.
+In 1971, the Indian Mound Cottage was listed on the National Register of Historic Places as "Rockefeller Cottage."
+It is now part of the Jekyll Island Club National Historic Landmark District.